connorhsm/OneLifeDocker/README.md

 ## Running the server

-Run `utils/up`.
+Run `utils/start`.
 This will start the server and begin following it's output.
 Press `ctrl-c` to stop watching the output.
-It will continue running in the background.  `utils/halt` will put the server in shutdown mode.
-No new players will be allowed to connect, and once the last player leaves, the server will shut down.  `utils/halt force` will tell the server to disconnect all players and begin shutting down immediately.
+It will continue running in the background.  `utils/stop` will put the server in shutdown mode.
+No new players will be allowed to connect, and once the last player leaves, the server will shut down.  `utils/stop force` will tell the server to disconnect all players and begin shutting down immediately.

 ## Rebuild the image

 As new versions of the game are released, you will need to rebuild the server image.
-Run `docker-compose build --no-cache` to fetch the latest version of the server and build a new Docker image with it.
+Run `utils/build` to fetch the latest version of the server and build a new Docker image with it.

 ## Patches